jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 - The library automatically creates a multi-part upload i.e., apps can upload files up to 5 TB — that'd probably be a bad idea, but still possible.

-### Second option: upload the file using the API Gateway and a lambda function
+## Second option: upload the file using the API Gateway and a lambda function

-In my opinion, this is the most flexible way to upload and process — or trigger the procesing — of files, as long as your application doesn't require to upload files over 10 MB.
+In my opinion, this is the simplest and most flexible way to upload and process — or trigger the procesing — files using AWS... as long as your application doesn't require to upload files over 10 MB.

 The web application would `POST` the file to a given HTTP endpoint as binary data.

-There are different examples on how to do it out there, but please find below a very simple setup using the [Serverless framework](https://www.serverless.com/):
+You can find different example on how to do it out there, but please find below a simple setup using the [Serverless framework](https://www.serverless.com/):

 ```yaml
 # serverless.yaml
 # TODO provide example of serverless configuration
 ```

 This serverless configuration creates a lambda function integrated with the API Gateway using the [lambda proxy integration]().
+It adds a policy attaching the S3 permissions required to upload a file.
+Please note that `s3:PutObject` and `s3:PutObjectTagging` are required to upload the file and put tags, respectively.

-The endpoint handles the request, and the payload (the file) gets automatically transformed into a string by the lambda proxy integration (extra configuration is required when using the regular lambda integration).
+The defined endpoint (`POST /upload`) handles the request and transforms the payload (the file) into a string, through the lambda proxy integration (extra configuration is required when using the regular lambda integration), before passing it to the lambda function.

-We need to configure the API Gateway to accept binary media types i.e., a binary `Content-Type` that should be accepted by the endpoint.
+We need to configure the API Gateway to accept binary media types i.e., the binary content types that should be accepted by the API.

-Please note that `s3:PutObject` and `s3:PutObjectTagging` permissions are required to upload the file and put tags, respectively.

 The API Gateway — through the lambda proxy integration — transforms the payload into a `base64` string, when the `Content-Type` header matches the API's binary media types.
 Otherwise, the proxy integration pass down the payload as string.